SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Load Data
 ---------

+To load data, do one of the following:

+Select File -> Load Data File(s), and navigate to your data;

+Select File -> Load Data Folder, which will attempt to load all the data in the specified folder;

-To load data, click the button *Load Data*, then select one or more (by holding the Ctrl key) files to load into the application.
-The name of each selected file will be listed.
+Or, in the *Data Explorer* click the button *Load Data*, then select one or more (by holding down the Ctrl key) files to load into SasView.

-Clicking the *+*  symbol will display any available metadata.
+The name of each loaded file will be listed in the *Data Explorer*.
+Clicking the *+*  symbol alongside will display any available metadata read from the file.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ